safeamiiir/personal_blog/content/blog/loop-on-raspberrypy-pico.md

 Thonny will automatically detect your Pico and offer to install MicroPython for you - much easier!

+### Installing the picozero Library

+To control the onboard LED easily, you'll also need to install the `picozero` library.
+Follow the steps described here: [Using picozero](https://projects.raspberrypi.org/en/projects/introduction-to-the-pico/4) to get the picozero library working on your Pico.
+This library provides simple functions to control the onboard LED and other components.

 ## Seeing a For Loop in Action: Three Different Modes

 Now for the fun part!
 Let's explore three different ways to visualise a for loop, each revealing something different about how loops execute.